einast/einast.github.io/_posts/2019-11-26-TeamsAzureAutomation.md

 layout: post
 title: Utilizing Azure Automation variables in Runbooks
 image: /images/AzAutoTeamsHeader.png
-categories: [Powershell, Office 365, Microsoft Teams]
+categories: [Powershell, Office 365, Microsoft Teams, Azure Automation]
 ---
 I have shared some scripts in my earlier [posts](https://thingsinthe.cloud/Teams-webhook/).
 However, as I run the scripts in Azure Automation, I made some adjustments in the versions I use in my setup.